 Engineers from NASA’s Langley Research Center say they collected good data from the third Inflatable Reentry Vehicle Experiment (IRVE-3) in an early morning flight test from Wallops Island, Va., July 23, and hope to use it to develop lightweight hardware that can bring robots and eventually humans down on the surface of Mars.
 Nearer term, the inflatable concept may be used to retrieve scientific samples and hardware from the International Space Station, and to recover reusable ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Inflatable Reentry Vehicle Test Returns Good Data For NASA".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Inflatable Reentry Vehicle Test Returns Good Data For NASA".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.